uport-project/uport-credentials/docs/guides/server-side-credentials-example.md

   '@type': 'Person',
   publicKey: '0x04e543f2b14163a814e732a220613ad4a189ed7a74398ca74ecafb3913c7ceed1e861101ba522a5bda2c341bc604b738d4f9a36e13cac6a54ecc9caab74dd29947',
   publicEncKey: 'UThhBIP5XWo6r/oZhBsrTIwc2ZOSGCcfBcRhIuB4GEA=',
-  address: '2orwKquTNVjJJvxjRnUY3sVKCNqoNEow1pW',
+  address: '2orwKquTNVjJJvxjRnUxY3sVKCNqoNEow1pW',
   networkAddress: '2orwKquTNVjJJvxjRnUY3sVKCNqoNEow1pW' }
 ```

 Save the value of the `address` key for the next two examples.
 This is your MNID.

-## 3. Setup a Creator Service
+## Setup a Creator Service

-Inspecting the file `createcredential.js` there is a minimal `express` server setup to run on port `8081` and code that is configured with a default signing identity.
+Inspecting the file *createcredential.js* there is a minimal express server setup to run on port `8081` and code that is configured with a default signing identity.
 The example will run as-is, however for the purposes of this example we are assuming an application identity was created and you have your own private key to use.
 You should use the same information from step one.

 With a private key obtained from creating an application identity, use it to create a `SimpleSigner` object.
 This object returns a function that is configured to sign data, in this case it will used to sign the credential.